Computational medical imaging and machine learning – methods, infrastructure and applications

 The project involves many researchers in Bergen, both clinical and methodological, in addition to national and international collaborators from world-class research institutions in the USA (Mayo Clinic), Switzerland (ETH), Germany (Zuse Institute), France (ISIMA), Luxembourg (LIH) and Poland (TUL).

-The main goal of the project is to contribute to increased degree of personalized medicine and better decision support for diagnosis, prognosis and therapy in diseases and conditions where images are an important source of information.
+The project aims to to contribute to increased degree of personalized medicine and better decision support for diagnosis, prognosis and therapy in diseases and conditions where images are an important source of information.